-- (a) LENGTH AND CONTENT OF A MOTION, A BRIEF, OR AN OBJECTION.
-A motion must include in a single document no longer than twenty-five pages inclusive of all parts a concise statement of the precise relief requested, a statement of the basis for the request, and a legal memorandum supporting the request.
+- (a) PAGE COMPUTATION.
+Each page limit established in this rule includes every part of the paper (the caption, the signature, and any table, heading, footnote, certificate, and other part) except an exhibit or other attachment. - (b) LENGTH AND CONTENT OF A MOTION, A BRIEF, OR AN OBJECTION.
+A motion must include in a single document no longer than twenty-five pages a concise statement of the precise relief requested, a statement of the basis for the request, and a legal memorandum supporting the request.
 If the interested parties agree to the relief sought in a motion, the title must include "unopposed."
 A social security brief must not exceed twenty-five pages.
-An objection to a report and recommendation must not exceed ten pages.
-A motion for leave to file a motion, brief, or objection exceeding the page limit must not exceed three pages inclusive of all parts; must specify the need for, and the length of, the proposed paper; and must not include the proposed paper. - (b) LENGTH AND CONTENT OF A RESPONSE.
-A party responding to a motion or brief may file a legal memorandum no longer than twenty pages inclusive of all parts.
-A response to an objection to a report and recommendation must not exceed ten pages.
-A motion for leave to file a response exceeding the page limit must not exceed three pages inclusive of all parts; must specify the need for, and the length of, the proposed response; and must not include the proposed response. - (c) TIME TO RESPOND.
+An objection to a magistrate judge's order or report and recommendation must not exceed ten pages.
+A motion for leave to file a motion, brief, or objection exceeding the page limit must not exceed three pages; must specify the need for, and the length of, the proposed paper; and must not include the proposed paper. - (c) LENGTH AND CONTENT OF A RESPONSE.
+A party responding to a motion or brief may file a legal memorandum no longer than twenty pages.
+A response to an objection to a magistrate judge's order or report and recommendation must not exceed ten pages.
+A motion for leave to file a response exceeding the page limit must not exceed three pages; must specify the need for, and the length of, the proposed response; and must not include the proposed response. - (d) TIME TO RESPOND.
 A party may respond to a motion within fourteen days after service of the motion.
 However, a party may respond within twenty-one days after service to a motion to dismiss, for judgment on the pleadings, for summary judgment, to exclude or limit expert testimony, to certify a class, for a new trial, or to alter or amend the judgment.
 If a party fails to timely respond, the motion is subject to treatment as unopposed.